roman-milk/roman-milk.github.io/michelles-story.md

+===

- ****** Michelle's Story Ch.
-01 ****** bydawn1958© Once the blouse hung open, Sarge grabbed the loose front, rotating the material over her shoulders until they fell to the floor behind her.
+Once the blouse hung open, Sarge grabbed the loose front, rotating the material over her shoulders until they fell to the floor behind her.
 The cool air hit her breasts and Michelle knew what that did to her enlarged nipples.
 She held her breath, as long as possible, but suddenly her chest started to heave.

  Sarge swiftly moved his hands so that his fingers brushed both hard nipples.
 He grinned at the agony etched on Michelle's pretty face when he skillfully teased her rosebuds without the slightest retaliation.
 Her arms remained down at her sides and Sarge knew his blackmail had worked magic.
 He admired the swollen nipples and noticed how her chest heaved every time his daring fingers brushed across the extraordinary buds.